adamahdaliguezbelen-wq/CCM101-adambelenn/Mission 3: Become a Multi-Cloud Explorer/reflection.md

-Mission 3 Reflection
+# Mission 3 Reflection

+## 1. Cloud Platform Comparison

 Among the three major cloud platforms, Google Cloud impressed me the most because of its strong capabilities in Artificial Intelligence, Machine Learning, data analytics, and Kubernetes.
 Throughout this mission, I discovered that AWS, Microsoft Azure, and Google Cloud offer many similar services, including virtual machines, cloud storage, networking, databases, and identity management.
 However, each provider has its own strengths, making certain platforms more suitable for specific organizations and projects.

+## 2. Understanding Business Requirements

 I learned that business requirements play an important role in choosing a cloud provider.
 There is no single cloud platform that is the perfect choice for every organization.
 For example, a startup may focus on scalability and managing costs, while a university that already depends on Windows Server and Microsoft 365 may find Azure more convenient.
 In contrast, an organization working heavily with Artificial Intelligence and data analytics may benefit from Google Cloud, while a large international business may prioritize global infrastructure, reliability, and scalability.

+## 3. Experience as a Cloud Solutions Consultant

 Working as a Cloud Solutions Consultant also changed how I approach cloud technology decisions.
 I realized that recommending a cloud provider should involve more than simply choosing the most popular or familiar platform.
 I need to understand the client's objectives, budget, existing infrastructure, security requirements, expected growth, and technical needs before making a recommendation.

 Comparing equivalent services across AWS, Azure, and Google Cloud also helped me understand how different providers can solve similar problems in different ways.
+This comparison improved my ability to evaluate cloud services based on their features and suitability for a specific business situation.

+## 4. GitHub Cloud Computing Portfolio

 Completing this mission also strengthened my GitHub Cloud Computing Portfolio.
 I was able to organize my research on AWS, Azure, and Google Cloud, include comparison tables, document client recommendations, and present evidence from the activities I completed.

 As a result, the portfolio demonstrates not only my knowledge of cloud computing but also my ability to evaluate technologies and make decisions based on specific business requirements.

+## 5. Overall Reflection

 Overall, Mission 3 gave me a deeper understanding of the similarities and differences between major cloud platforms.
 More importantly, it taught me that effective cloud consulting requires analysis, comparison, and an understanding of the client's needs.

 This experience helped me develop a more practical perspective on multi-cloud environments and strengthened my understanding of the responsibilities of a Cloud Solutions Consultant.
+It also showed me that choosing a cloud platform should be based on the organization's specific goals and requirements rather than simply selecting the most popular provider.